coreos/quay-docs/issues/odd-login-failure.md

 #### I'm on a high-latency slow connection

-docker has defined as maximum timeout of <b>five seconds</b> before a timeout will occur.
+Docker has defined as maximum timeout of <b>five seconds</b> before a timeout will occur.
 Currently, the only solution is to find a connection with a better latency.
-Quay.io is currently working to raise this limit to 30 seconds or so.

 #### I'm running docker under a Vagrant VM

+Note: This is probably fixed for Docker version 1.12.2 and greater.

 There is a known issue with Vagrant whereby networking connections can sometimes become extremely slow.
 A solution can be found [here](https://github.com/mitchellh/vagrant/issues/1807).